By Regina Winkle-Bryan

 More on traveling to this area:

 We took Ryan Air to Alicante airport.
-There are also flights to Alicante from London on several carriers, or fly with Ryan Air to Murcia directly.
 Flying to Alicante puts you closer to Benidorm and Valencia, if that’s your cup of tea.
 The closest airport to La Manga Club is Murcia, but we couldn’t find flights to Murcia from Barcelona (which is also strange).
 From Murcia or Alicante you need to rent a car to get to La Manga Club.
 There are taxis too, but they’re expensive.